lbdroid/FFMpeg-DashCam/README.md

-# Dashcam for CRAPPY Chinese car radios
+# Non-crappy Dashcam for CRAPPY Chinese car radios

 This is ~~not~~ now(!!) free software.